 Is a BOTOX® Treatment Painful?
 What is a Session Like?

-Dr. Menkes performs all of our injections because of his extensive knowledge of facial anatomy.
+Our expert providers performs all of our injections because of their extensive knowledge of facial anatomy.
 For these injections, a very small needle is used.
 Plus, BOTOX® is not injected to great depth.
 Most patients equate the feeling to that of a pinprick and do not require any topical numbing beforehand.
 Sessions only last 10-15 minutes, and patients immediately return to work or their normal activities.

 How Long Do The Results Of BOTOX® Last?

 BOTOX® does not deliver immediate results.
 It takes from three to four days for the botulinum toxin to fully immobilize the muscle it is injected into.
 From there, BOTOX® keeps the muscle relaxed for about four months in most patients.
-At that point, another injection session with Dr. Menkes will maintain your results.
+At that point, another injection session with one of our expert injectors will maintain your results.
 Over time, muscles that receive repeated injections stay relaxed for a little longer period of time.

 Since its initial FDA approval for cosmetic use in 2002, BOTOX® has been injected millions of times.
 It has proven to be very safe and very low risk.
 The main side effects after injections are redness and slight swelling at the injection sites.
 Some patients develop a slight headache for a day or so, but this passes.

 The main risk is injecting it into the wrong muscle.
 This can lead to issues such as a drooping eyelid.
 That’s why you shouldn’t have BOTOX® injected at a place such as a nail parlor or dentist.
-Dr. Menkes has extensive knowledge of facial anatomy and structure, ensuring he will place the injectable in the locations that will give you the results you seek.
+Our expert providers have extensive knowledge of facial anatomy and structure, ensuring he will place the injectable in the locations that will give you the results you seek.

 It is important for patients to not rub the injection sites for 24 hours after their session.
 This can make the BOTOX® migrate to an unwanted muscle.
 Please call us if you have questions or concerns regarding the side effects.